 Texas State University

 Denise M. Trauth has served as president of Texas State University since 2002.
 Under her leadership in recent years, the university has been designated as one of the state’s Emerging Research Universities and as a federal Hispanic-Serving Institution.
 Trauth also has overseen the university’s largest construction program in the university’s 114-year history.
-Texas State is currently the state’s fifth-largest university among the state’s 38 public universities.
+Texas State is currently the state’s fourth-largest university among the state’s 38 public universities.

 Trauth earned a bachelor’s degree in English at the College of Mount St. Joseph, a master’s degree in journalism at The Ohio State University, and a Ph.D. in mass communications at The University of Iowa.
 She is married to Dr. John Huffman, professor emeritus at Bowling Green State University and UNC Charlotte.
 They have two daughters and four grandchildren.